 And so, as we ask ourselves the question, “Are we making the most out of our one-on-one meetings with direct reports?” the answer is, “Probably not.”

 Based on the research we’ve done around one-on-one meetings over the past few years, the data from Know Your Team we’ve collected in working with over 15,000+ people, and countless interviews and anecdotes shared in our online leadership community, The Watercooler, here are the 5 biggest mistakes we often make as leaders when it comes to one-on-one meetings — and what we should do instead to get more out of them.

 The other day, I was looking at my calendar for the week and saw I had a one-on-one meeting with a direct report scheduled on Wednesday.
 “Oh man, not this Wednesday,” I thought to myself.
 That was a particularly stacked day, and, boy, was I tempted to reschedule the one-on-one meeting.
 I almost did…

-Now this doesn’t mean you’re never allowed as manager to reschedule a one-on-one meeting (e.g., an important meeting comes up, you’re out of town).
+Now, this doesn’t mean you’re never allowed as a manager to reschedule a one-on-one meeting (e.g., an important meeting comes up, you’re out of town).
 Understandably, we’re all busy.
 Merely realize that our busy-ness is a threat to a big part of what makes one-on-one meetings so effective: Their consistency.